 This is such an easy quick soup to make and to be honest I don't miss the pasta.
-Full of plant based goodness, a warming bowl of this chunky vegetable soup is just what's needed on a rainy day like today.
+Full of plant based goodness, a warming bowl of this chunky Minestrone Soup is just what's needed on a rainy day like today.

 This has been the view from my kitchen most days this month!